 Towpath Trail Stage 1

-Stage 1 is a 0.7 mile extension that connects the Towpath’s Harvard Road Trailhead with the completed Stage 2 section at Steelyard Commons.
+Stage 1 was a 0.7 mile, $4 million extension that connected the Towpath’s Harvard Road Trailhead with the completed Stage 2 section at Steelyard Commons.

 -Tim Donovan, Executive Director of Canalway Partners